Keyword Research Strategies For Law Firms (2026 Update)

 Now it’s time to dig deeper into your competitors’ strategies.
 Using local SEO research tools (we like Whitespark), you can:

-- Map out competitors’ ranking radiuses
+- Map out competitors’ ranking radiuses across your service area

-- Identify areas where rankings are weaker
+- Identify geographic zones where their rankings are weaker

-- Find opportunities for geographic expansion
+- Find opportunities for expansion into adjacent markets

-- Spy on their keywords
+- Spy on their keywords and GBP categories

-- Track ranking patterns over time
+- Track ranking patterns over time against algorithm updates

 Ranktracking software can show where your law firm ranks in the “Maps Pack” across your geo.